Synchronized figure skaters must have a lot of patience.

 To skate synchro, like all disciplines, takes commitment.
 NEXXICE trains 12 to over 18 hours a week.
 When you have 20 schedules to coordinate, time is a precious commodity.

 As for that silver medal, it was repeat performance from last year when NEXXICE was 0.52 short of a gold medal.
 Team Unique from Finland won their first gold medal in 2013, with NEXXICE second and the Haydenettes from the United States in third.
 This year, it was a different story.
-According to the score board, Team Finland 1 took the gold medal this year, however, it wasn’t Team Unique – it was Marigold Ice Unity.
+According to the score board, Team Finland 1 took the gold medal.
+However, it wasn’t Finland’s Team Unique, but country-team Marigold Ice Unity.
 Despite being the defending world champions, Team Unique didn’t qualify for the 2014 Worlds.
 The same countries may dominate, but not the same teams.

 With five countries dominating synchro – Canada, Finland, Sweden, Russia and the United States, does this mean it shouldn’t be an Olympic sport?
 Since 1998 when women’s ice hockey was introduced into the Olympics, Canada and the U.S. have faced each other in every gold medal game.
 Canada outscores the U.S. 4-1 in the gold tally.
 Does that mean we should take it out of the Olympics?
 I say, no.